uctv9805/char-design-portfolio/TESTING.md

 ![index lighthouse score](assets/docs/screenshots/contactactiondt.png)

-### Issue with performace and solution
+### Issue with performance and the solution
-I was having trouble getting the performace above 90, especially on the gallery page but by reducing the image sizes this resulted in the scores being above 90 on multiple test.
-To resize the images easily i used [imageresizer](https://imageresizer.com/).
+I was having trouble getting the performance above 90, especially on the gallery page but by reducing the image sizes this resulted in the scores being above 90 on multiple tests.
+To resize the images easily I used [imageresizer](https://imageresizer.com/).

 ## Accessibility